 Massive, massive, I guess, powerful tool that you have in being able to see the reach of your content and what content conforms better than others so that you can create more of that and adjust your content to what people are actually absorbing.

-So that’s definitely a really powerful tool and it’s also very handy for, as nice little segue, Facebook ads.
-So that insights into what’s performing really well becomes even more important when you start running Facebook ads, which is another benefit and feature of Facebook pages that you don’t get with Facebook personal profile.
+That’s definitely a really powerful tool and it’s also very handy for, as nice little segue, Facebook ads.
+That insights into what’s performing really well becomes even more important when you start running Facebook ads, which is another benefit and feature of Facebook pages that you don’t get with Facebook personal profile.

 And if you are looking for more ways to grow your business, I’m going to put a link in the description and hopefully on the screen to my Facebook Live Cheat Sheets.
 It’s a super simple way to get yourself up and streaming on Facebook live even if you’ve never live streamed before.